Schroeterlab/BELAs_Schumacher_et_al/in_vitro_FeaturePlots+Clustering+AVE_DEGs.md

 ![](in_vitro_FeaturePlots+Clustering+AVE_DEGs_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-The proportions of cells from each sample in each cluster are shown as a heatmap, using the custom pl_cell_frac_pheatmap_v2 function.
+Plot proportions of cells from each sample in each cluster as a heatmap, using the custom pl_cell_frac_pheatmap_v2 function.

 ``` r
 in_vitro$Sample <- factor(in_vitro$orig.ident, levels = c("BELAs","VE Cysts","Epi Cysts"))